Free provider legal helpline for international recruitment questions

 Manage Supply Stable/High Evolving

-Demand for domiciliary care has been increasing year on year, with an overall growth of 9% in domiciliary care hours commissioned in the 12 months up to August 2024.
-Market supply has increased significantly, partially due to a number of care providers obtaining overseas workers sponsorship licencing.
+Demand for domiciliary care has been increasing year on year, with an overall growth of 4.5% in weekly domiciliary care hours commissioned in the 12 months up to March 2025.
+Market supply has increased significantly, partially due to a number of care providers obtaining overseas workers sponsorship licences.
 This has enabled providers to recruit care workers from overseas and build their capacity.
-On the whole, demand is being met by providers on our Live at Home framework, with currently 90% of provision being commissioned with framework providers.
+On the whole, demand is being met by providers on our Live at Home framework, with currently 92% of new provision being commissioned with framework providers.
 Whilst market capacity across the county is currently good overall, there are pockets where there is less framework provision and work is commissioned through spot purchasing arrangements.
 This is typically linked to areas where there is more travel time between care visits, often in rural areas.
 Areas where an increase in framework provision is needed are: Colchester (Mersea & Pyefleet, Marks Tey & Layer, Rural North); Tendring (Arlseford & Elmstead); and Maldon (Southminster).

-Overall, quality in the home care market is good - 87% of packages commissioned overall are with providers who are rated Good or Outstanding by the CQC.
+Overall, quality in the home care market is good - 89% of packages commissioned overall in the last year are with providers who are rated Good or Outstanding by the CQC.

 The majority of commissioned providers are using digital technology to manage care provision.
 However, the extent to which this is used varies - some providers are using technology to manage all aspects of their business including the management of staff as well to support care planning and delivery (using electronic rostering, electronic homecare monitoring (EHM), digital social care records (DSCR) and electronic medications administration records).
 Framework providers are contractually required to use an EHM system (if they deliver care to 10 or more adults).
 The Council is currently developing a proof-of-concept system to collate Electronic Home Care data from framework providers to improve the oversight and risk management of commissioned care delivery.